rasonyang/SIP.js/src/api/broadsoft/README.md

 - `applyTalkAction(session: Session, action: TalkAction): void`
   - Manually apply a talk action to a session

-- `applyHoldAction(session: Session, action: HoldAction): Promise<void>`
-  - Manually apply a hold action to a session

 ## Complete Example

 See [examples/broadsoft-extensions.ts](../../../examples/broadsoft-extensions.ts) for a complete working example.